cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerCompletelyFair.rst

    * Additional overhead for CPU context switch: the context switch is the process of removing an application that is using a CPU core to allow another one to start executing.
 This is the task preemption process that allows a core to be shared between several applications.
    * Since this scheduler does not consider \ `context switch <https://en.wikipedia.org/wiki/Context_switch>`_\  overhead, there is only one runqueue (waiting list) for all CPU cores because each application is not in fact assigned to a specific CPU core.
 The scheduler just computes how much computing power (in MIPS) and number of cores each application can use and that MIPS capacity is multiplied by the number of cores the application requires.
 Such an approach then enables the application to execute that number of instructions per second.
 Once the \ :java:ref:`PEs <Pe>`\  do not in fact run the application, (application execution is simulated just computing the amount of instructions that can be run), it doesn't matter which PEs are "running" the application.
-   * It doesn't use a Red-Black tree (such as the TreeSet), as in real implementations of CFS, to accendingly sort Cloudlets in the waiting list (runqueue) based on their virtual runtime (vruntime or VRT) (placing the Cloudlets that have run the least at the top of the tree) because the use of such a data structure added some complexity to the implementation.
-And once different Cloudlets may have the same virtual runtime, this introduced some issues when adding or removing elements in a structure such as the TreeSet, that requires each value (the virtual runtime in this case) used to sort the Set to be unique.
+   * It doesn't use a Red-Black tree (such as the TreeSet), as in real implementations of CFS, to sort waiting Cloudlets (runqueue list) increasingly, based on their virtual runtime (vruntime or VRT) (placing the Cloudlets that have run the least at the top of the tree).
+Furthermore, the use of such a data structure added some complexity to the implementation.
+Since different Cloudlets may have the same virtual runtime, this introduced some issues when adding or removing elements in a structure such as the TreeSet, that requires each value (the virtual runtime in this case) used to sort the Set to be unique.

    \ **NOTES:**\

    ..

-   * The time interval for updating cloudlets execution in this scheduler is not primarily defined by the \ :java:ref:`Datacenter.getSchedulingInterval()`\ , but by the \ :java:ref:`timeslice <computeCloudletTimeSlice(CloudletExecutionInfo)>`\  computed based on the defined \ :java:ref:`getLatency()`\ .
+   * The time interval for updating cloudlets execution in this scheduler is not primarily defined by the \ :java:ref:`Datacenter.getSchedulingInterval()`\ , but by the \ :java:ref:`timeslice <computeCloudletTimeSlice(CloudletExecution)>`\  computed based on the defined \ :java:ref:`getLatency()`\ .
 Each time the computed timeslice is greater than the Datacenter scheduling interval, then the next update of Cloudlets processing will follow the \ :java:ref:`Datacenter.getSchedulingInterval()`\ .
    * The implementation was based on the book of Robert Love: Linux Kernel Development, 3rd ed.
 Addison-Wesley, 2010 and some other references listed below.

    :author: Manoel Campos da Silva Filho